 Discover the Salzburger Almenweg

-Walking time per stage: Two to seven hours
+Walking time per stage: 2 to 7 hours

-More than 120 alpine huts along the way
+More than 120 mountain huts along the way

 Extensive signage on all paths

 3 of the 31 stages of the Salzburger Almenweg can be accessed directly from Wagrain-Kleinarl: